 Again, the source-code package is provided as a fallback if the executable won't run on your Linux host due to library issues.

-While the standalone PC packages described earlier on this page have been built to run on most hosts, they may not work on some PCs whose hardware or software varies from current norms.
-If these packages won't run on your device, you can still use this app by downloading and unzipping its source-code package using the link above.
+While the standalone PC packages described earlier on this page have been built to run on most hosts, they may not work on some PCs whose hardware or software varies from expected norms.
+If these packages won't run on your device, you can still use this app by downloading and unzipping its runnable source-code package using the link above.

 This package is mainly provided as a fallback option to address skew and morph in Linux libraries and distributions and PC platforms in general.
 It is intended for use on PCs and is unlikely to work on Android due to that platform's app model.
 This package is also provided for vetting the app and learning about the tools it employs and is always the latest version of this app.